 SHAME: Restoring Integrity

-GIFTS: Atonement ~ Integrity ~ Self-respect ~ Behavioral change
+GIFTS: Atonement ~ Integrity ~ Conscience ~ Self-respect ~ Behavioral change

-THE INTERNAL QUESTIONS: Who has been hurt?
+THE INTERNAL QUESTIONS: Whose ethics and values have been disrespected?
 What must be made right?

 Though many people suggest that shame is primarily unhealthy, it is in fact a crucial social emotion, and it’s directly connected to the empathic aspect of Concern for Others (see The Six Essential Aspects of Empathy).
 Shame development is essential for the development of empathy, and it’s the primary emotion that makes you honorable and capable of being a worthy relationship partner, colleague, and person.

 Shame is certainly an emotion that can overwhelm you, but when you can get into a healthy empathic relationship to it, shame can be your best friend.
 Shame can help you live up to your internal moral code so that you can take excellent care of yourself.

 Shame can also make you very sensitive socially, so that you’ll be able to stop yourself (gently and appropriately) before you say or do something wrong.
 Your shame will also help you make amends if you realize that you’ve hurt someone, stuck your foot in your mouth, or broken a social rule.

 How well are you using the gifts of shame?